scala/scala/spec/11-annotations.md

     ```

     Whenever the static type of an expression matches a specialized variant of
-    a definition, the compiler will instead use the specialized version.
+    a definition, the compiler will use the specialized version instead.
     See the [specialization SID](https://docs.scala-lang.org/sips/scala-specialization.html) for more details of the implementation.

 ### Deprecation Annotations